aftialabs/morf-docs/guides/Authentication.md

 ```
 "config": {
     "submit": "",
-    "siteKey": "4fbfd303f2f74c6ea2ec3bc9ab44d454",
+    "siteKey": "abc123",
     "successUrl": "",
     "theme": "",
     "externalId": ""
 }
 ```

-This siteKey (`4fbfd303f2f74c6ea2ec3bc9ab44d454`) is tied to the getmorf.io domain.
-You are prevented from rendering and submitting a Morf form using this `siteKey` on a domain other than `getmorf.io`.
+In this example, the siteKey (`abc123`) is tied to a specific domain.
 In order to render and submit forms on other domains, you'll need to [request a valid siteKey](#requesting-a-sitekey) that is tied to that domain.

 ## Authentication Mechanisms

-There are two ways of using the `siteKey` token.
+There are two ways of using an API token.
-* as part of an API call where the token is present in the header; and
+* as part of an API call where the token is present in the `API-Key` header; and
-* as part of a query where the token is present as a parameter in the URL.
+* as part of a request where the token is present in the `siteKey` query parameter of the URL (e.g. `https://render.getmorf.io/v1?site-key=abc123`).

+For security reasons, a siteKey should not be used to access API services since a siteKey is designed to be available publicly whereas an API Key is not.

 ## Requesting a siteKey

-In order to request a `siteKey`, email the Morf team at [support@getmorf.io](mailto:support@getmorf.io?subject=Morf%20siteKey%20Request).
+In order to request a `siteKey`, email the Morf team at [support@getmorf.io](mailto:support@getmorf.io?subject=Morf%20siteKey%20Request&body=*%20Name%3A%0D%0A*%20Organization%20Name%3A%0D%0A*%20Valid%20domain(s)%3A).

 You'll need to provide:
 * your name;